 |

-Post by miniellis on May 24, 2011 21:43:31 GMT
+May 24, 2011 21:43:31 GMT

 Looks like its been re sprayed aswell :s could always try and find out who races in green round your local area and go from there perhaps :S but glad its been found, do you know what your going to do with it now that the damage has been done? it may just be an undercoat but look out for the parts as they will have removed the glass whole to sell it as well as the headlights etc. Our friend here in suffolk bangers jags but he buys them fair and square and I hate pointing a finger but that is classic banger prep with the wings cut.
 My guess is they got wind of you launching a big 'enquiry' and panicked! glad shes home though xxx